August 29

 1957 - Senator Strom Thurmond of South Carolina set a filibuster record in the U.S. when he spoke for 24 hours and 18 minutes.

-1962 - The lower level of the George Washington Bridge was completed.
+1962 - The lower level of the George Washington Bridge opened.

 1965 - Gemini 5, carrying astronauts Gordon Cooper and Charles ("Pete") Conrad, splashed down in the Atlantic Ocean after eight days in space.